 Life is a great teacher and at this point, I want to share with you two life lessons that I learned from this rather vexing experience.

-The first is that “winning” should never be the ultimate priority.
-Truth is vitally essential but in the context of argumentation, it should be void of arrogance and condescension.
+The first is that “winning” an argument should never be the ultimate priority.
+Truth is vitally essential, but in the context of argumentation it should be void of arrogance and condescension.
 I can’t believe those words are actually coming from my nimble little fingertips because I have been on the other side of that equation far too many times.
-However, demonstrating the love that has been so freely given to us by our Creator should be our utmost goal.
+However, demonstrating the love that has been so freely given to us (by our Creator), should be our utmost goal.
 That may sound too syrupy to some but if love and respect are removed from the discussion, there’s close to a 100% chance that even words of truth will fall on deaf ears.
 People don’t often change closely held views if they are pummeled into submission.

-And isn’t gentle persuasion a worthy goal, especially if we are convinced that we are correcting doctrinal error?
-Sure it’s fun to feel that we are right and there’s a sense of exhilaration when we believe that we are disseminating the truth we have captured from Scripture, but the “need” to win must be bridled by humility (Phil 2:3-8).
-There’s certainly some power in believing we are correctly dividing the Word of God, but it’s like dousing petrol on the fire of our foolish pride when we don’t do it with the love of Christ in full view?
+Gentle persuasion is a worthy goal, especially if we are convinced that we are correcting doctrinal error.
+Sure it’s fun to believe that we are right and there’s a sense of exhilaration when we think that we are successfully dispensing the truth we have captured from Scripture, but the “need” to win must be bridled by humility (Phil 2:3-8).
+There’s certainly some power in believing we are correctly dividing the Word of God, but it’s like dousing petrol on the fire of our foolish pride when we don’t do it with the love of Christ in full view.

 When you think about it, from the time you are old enough to utter your first words like, Tinkertoy or prestidigitation, being right is the name of the game.
 Hey, listen, there’s nothing inherently wrong with espousing truth (may it never be!) but there’s a way to do it while allowing those that might be in discord with us to feel like they haven’t been beaten senseless.